rositis/hierarchical_select/README.txt

 2) Install the modules it depends on.
 Don't forget to copy the jquery.js file included in the jQuery Update module to the "misc" directory!

 3) Enable the module.

-All changes are applied automagically.
+4) If you want to use it for one or more of your vocabularies, go to admin/content/taxonomy and click the "edit" link for a vocabulary.
+Now scroll down and you'll find a whole range of Hierarchical Select settings.

 In case of problems, don't forget to do a hard refresh in your browser!